learn-co-curriculum/hs-forms-study-guide/README.md

 ##Using Forms

-**There is a solution to the following walkthrough in the `demo` directory.
+**There is a solution to the following walk-through in the `demo` directory.
 Please feel free to create your own directory and follow along.**

 How does Twitter post your tweets?
 How does facebook upload your photos?
 How does tumblr air your most secret guilty pleasures?
 All of these web applications take in information from a user, mutate that information, and then display it back.
 We’re going to teach you guys how to do this with forms.

-+ First let’s create an HTML form in your view.
-Forms are kind of like an envelope that holds information that we are sending from the front end of our application (where a user is typing information in the browser) to the back end where our models modify and store info.
++ Forms are kind of like an envelope that holds information that we are sending from the front end of our application (where a user is typing information in the browser) to the back end where our models modify and store info.

 + This envelope is created with form tags that have two attributes called `action` and `method`.
 Standard form tags look like this:

 ```html
 <form action="/tweets" method="POST">